Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • What's the difference between GI and NOGI BJJ?

-No-gi BJJ is practiced in shorts and a rash guard, focusing more on clinches and body grips.
+No-gi BJJ is done without the use of shoes but rather wear shorts and a rash guard and it involves more clinches and body grips.

 • How does the belt ranking system work in BJJ?